 Oriental Lilies are available either in fall or in spring.
 Wait to plant until spring in areas with sustained freezes.
 Install bulbs 4 to 6 inches (10 to 15 cm) deep with the pointed part upward.
 Orientation is very important when planting an Oriental Lily.

-Lilies are one of the easiest plants to care for unless you live in a deer prone area, since those browsing animals seem to find lily bulbs as attractive as candy.
+Lilies are one of the easiest plants to care for unless you live in a prone deer area since those browsing animals seem to find lily bulbs as attractive as candy.
 Once bulbs bloom, keep them moderately moist.

 When blooms are spent, cut off flower stalks but allow foliage to remain until yellow and beginning to die.
 This will help fuel the bulb for the next year's bloom.
 In fall, mulch over the area with a few inches of organic bark mulch.
 Pull away in spring as soon as you begin to see sprouts.